 Pro tip: Learn how to use Google Trends for search engine optimization (SEO).

 Google Tag Manager helps digital marketers and outside agencies make tag management simple and easy.
 It helps you place, update and manage code snippets or tags in one place and integrates into existing systems.

-Google Tag Manager can help you speed up the development of your website by deploying code/tags quickly without relying on a developer, make code/tag updates easily, work with outside agencies by using one account to manage multiple codes/tags, and cut and paste multiple tags on a single website.
+Google Tag Manager can help you speed up the development of your website by deploying code/tags quickly without relying on a developer.
+You can make code/tag updates easily.
+It is easier to work with outside agencies.
+You can use one account to manage multiple codes/tags, and cut and paste multiple tags on a single website.

 9. Google Forms

 Like SurveyMonkey, Google Forms can help you easily create and analyze surveys for free.
-With Google Forms, you can use your own photo or logo, choose the look and feel, including picking curated themes so you can set the tone of your surveys that match your branding guidelines and style guide.
+With Google Forms, you can use your own photo or logo.
+You can choose the look and feel, including picking curated themes.
+You can set the tone of your surveys that match your branding guidelines and style guide.

 Google Forms provides real-time responses and charts.
 You can data with you by viewing it in Google Sheets.